simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG.md

     1. If you plan to use **Ollama**:
-        * Set spring.ai.ollama.chat.enabled to true to enable the chat model.
+        * Set spring.ai.model.chat to ollama to tell SpringAI which autoconfigure class to use.
         * Make sure you have followed the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)** for Ollama.
         * Adjust the base-url if needed.
 Use your previous lab settings for guidance.
         * Adjust the spring.ai.ollama.chat.options.model if desired.
 See the **[list of models](https://ollama.com/library?sort=popular)**